Need help dealing with violent or distressing online content? Learn more

 No parental control tool is 100% effective.
 Helping your child build good online safety habits is just as important.

-On your home wi-fi network
+Your home wi-fi network

 Some wi-fi routers come with software that allows you to set up parental controls across your whole family wi-fi network.
 The advantage of this is that the rules you make are applied on all your connected devices — laptops, tablets, smartphones, even game consoles and smart TVs.
 However, you don't always get the same level of control and monitoring that you get from software installed on each device.